MicroCODEIncorporated/mcode-notebook/README.md

 # mcode-notebook

-A Microsoft Word template (.dotm) with associated Normal.dotm used to implement a daily 'Electronic Notebook' at MicroCODE Inc.
+A Microsoft Word template (.dotm) with associated Normal.dotm used to implement a daily Electronic Notebook at MicroCODE Inc.

 ## Description